pmem/vltrace/doc/Strace-eBPF-DESIGN.md

  - we reached performance more than 1000000 syscalls per second.
  - we introduce about 750 nanosec of penalty in each syscall.
- - there is places for future optimization.
+ - there is space for future optimizations.